swcarpentry/DEPRECATED-bc/novice/teaching/04-sql.md

----
-layout: lesson
-root: ../..
-title: Using Databases and SQL
+# Using Databases and SQL
-level: novice
----

 Relational databases are not as widely used in science as in business, but they are still a common way to store large data sets with complex structure.
 Even when the data itself isn't in a database,